Arakiss/nexlog/README.md

 ### Does nexlog have any external dependencies?

 No, nexlog is designed to be completely self-contained with zero external dependencies.
-By leveraging Bun's comprehensive toolkit, it's developed, tested, and bundled without relying on any third-party packages.

 ### Does nexlog have any side effects?

 No, nexlog is carefully designed to avoid any side effects.
 It doesn't modify global objects or interfere with other parts of your application.

-### Why was nexlog built with Bun?
+### Why is nexlog distributed as TypeScript files?

-nexlog was built with Bun for its all-in-one approach to JavaScript/TypeScript development.
-Bun's integrated runtime, bundler, test runner, and package manager allowed for the creation of nexlog with zero external dependencies, resulting in a faster, more lightweight, and more reliable logging solution for Next.js projects.
+Distributing nexlog as TypeScript files provides maximum flexibility for users.
+It allows for better tree-shaking, gives users full type information, and lets them compile the library according to their project's specific needs.